 Living in the Golden State and looking to attend one of the top undergraduate business schools?
-Then the outlook for your business school future is shining like 24 karats!1 California has some of the best undergraduate business schools in the US and our undergraduate business school rankings will help you sift through your many choices.
+Then the outlook for your business school future is shining like 24 karats![footnote]*Bad jokes aside, you have some goods schools to choose from![/footnote] California has some of the best undergraduate business schools in the US and our undergraduate business school rankings will help you sift through your many choices.

 Whether you’re looking traditional, hybrid, or the best online business schools, two things are certain entering the world of business: Education and experience help a business person flourish, find stable work, and aid in steady career ascent.
 A degree from a top undergraduate business school is a valuable commodity providing real-world experience, field specialization, and career longevity; if you want to invest wisely in your future, be sure the top business colleges to which you’re applying offer internship opportunities, cutting-edge concentrations, and career support.